X0NepTon/AirlineReservationSystem/README.md

 ## 📄 License

-This project is for educational purposes.
+This project is developed for educational purposes as part of a university course.
-Feel free to use or reference it for your own learning.
+Feel free to reference or build upon it for your own learning.